AnnSlaughter/annslaughter/README.md

 ## WHY PARTNER WITH ME

-"I had the opportunity to work with Ann while consulting and training.
+"...I had the opportunity to work with Ann while consulting and training.
 She provided excellent "outside-in" perspective on the Product Management, Product Owner, Agile and Scrum disciplines.
 She balances the theoretical/defined Agile and Scrum practices with practical application for her company.
 </br>

 I called on her often while teaching the class to provide insights and validation based on her outstanding experience and background - she embraced the Market Driven Product Management concepts, while bridging them extremely well to applying them.